bensonchoyintuitas/intuitas_knowledgebase/docs/level_1.md

 - All workloads (Jobs, serverless, shared compute) need to be attributable to at a minimum:
     - Domain
+    - Environment: dev, test, uat, prod
-- In addition all workloads may need more granular tracking in line with cost-centre granularity hence may include one of more of the following depending on your organisation's terminology:
+- In addition all workloads may need more granular tagging in line with cost-centre granularity hence may include one of more of the following depending on your organisation's terminology:
     - Sub-domain
     - Team
     - Business unit